Oil Vs Water Based Stain (Pros And Cons)

 Patio with garden umbrella, white railings and grey siding

-A water based stain is a result of a technological innovation that brings out the best in innovation, from flexibility to being environmentally friendly.
+A water based stain is a result of a technological innovation that brings out the best in new finishing techniques, from flexibility to being environmentally friendly.
 The water based stain is comprised of dye/pigment, a binder, and a solvent which comes in the form of water.
 This is the major difference between water based and oil based stains.

 This particular coating works in a way where the wood is allowed to breathe since it won’t clog its pores, making sure that moisture will not be inside the treated wood that can cause molding and decay in the process.